Best and Worst Foods for Your Liver, According to a Dietitian

 Even if you don't have a diagnosed liver condition, it's important to take care of your liver, just like it's important to take care of your heart and brain.
 You can do so by maintaining a healthy weight, exercising regularly and eating the foods that help your liver work to the best of its ability—while cutting back on a few that aren't as helpful.

-Folks with fatty liver tend to a have a condition known as insulin resistance.
-This means that your body can make insulin but cannot use it efficiently in the body.
-Insulin is made by your pancreas and helps carry glucose (AKA sugar) out of your bloodstream and transports it into your body to be used by your cells.
-Someone with insulin resistance can have insulin build up in the bloodstream, and this can also affect your liver too.
+Folks with fatty liver tend to have a condition known as insulin resistance.
+This means that your body can make insulin but cannot use it efficiently.
+Insulin is made by your pancreas and helps carry glucose (aka sugar) out of your bloodstream and transports it into your body to be used by your cells.
+Someone with insulin resistance can have insulin build up in the bloodstream, and this can affect your liver too.

-One drink is defined as 12 fluid ounces of beer, 5 fluid ounces of wine, or 1.5 fluid ounces of 80-proof liquid like rum or vodka.
-Eventually, the liver becomes inflamed and irreversible damage to the liver known as cirrhosis.
-If you choose to drink alcohol, do so in moderation which is defined as a maximum of one drink per day for women and two drinks per day men.
+One drink is defined as 12 fluid ounces of beer, 5 fluid ounces of wine, or 1.5 fluid ounces of 80-proof distilled spirits (like rum or vodka), per the 2020-2025 Dietary Guidelines for Americans.
+If you choose to drink alcohol, do so in moderation.
+The Dietary Guidelines define moderate alcohol intake as a maximum of one drink per day for females and two drinks per day for males.

 If you choose to eat processed meats, do so in small amounts and choose lean and very lean meats whenever possible.

-Added sugar provides little to no nutrients.
-Having too much added sugar can cause the liver to convert the excess sugar to fat, which over time can contribute to fatty liver disease.
-The Dietary Guidelines for Americans recommend that no more than 10% of your total calories come from added sugar.
+The 2020-2025 Dietary Guidelines for Americans recommend that no more than 10% of your total calories come from added sugar.
 As such, it's important to pick and choose how you want to use your added sugar and do so sparingly.

 Eating a healthy diet, which includes plenty of colorful fruits and vegetables, high-fiber whole grains, healthy fats, lean protein sources and calcium-rich dairy items or dairy alternatives is what your liver—and the rest of your body—runs best on.
-If you do drink alcohol, do so in moderation, and keep fried foods, processed meats and added sugar (from foods like soda) also to a minimum.
+If you do drink alcohol, do so in moderation, and keep fried foods, processed meats and added sugar (from foods like soda) to a minimum.